imx motor tests

 No load tests

 The test types that can be performed without a load unit are called no load test types.
-These include:

-Parameter identification EC
+imx Parameter Identification (PI) EC

 Description of the test procedure